About Harmony Hypnosis

 In school, I was a daydreamer.
 When I was bored with class, all I had to do was close my eyes, and I could be back at home, riding my bicycle down the sidewalk with the wind streaming through my hair and not a care in the world until the teacher shouted my name (again) and demanded that I pay attention to class.
 Needless to say, my daydreaming was not recognized as an amazing talent for achieving altered states of consciousness—in other words, a talent for self-hypnosis and visualization—and I eventually learned to corral my wandering mind enough to get through school.

 Throughout life, it seems that everything I’ve done has contributed to my work as a hypnotist.
 I practiced storytelling, which is really a form of group hypnosis.
 I studied mythology, symbolism, psychology, and various spiritual philosophies.
 I took instruction in shamanic trance techniques from the Foundation for Shamanic Studies.
-I went from being intensely introverted to being a seasoned stage performer.
-Yet when I began my study of hypnosis, all the disparate strands of experience came together.
-It was not until I reached adulthood that I began to realize how important my suppressed talent for imagination really was, and it was not until my fortieth year that I recognized my calling to help and heal others with the powerful tools of hypnosis.